ManticoreGamesInc/platform-documentation/src/tutorials/art/art_reference.md

 By resizing and combining different shapes and props, anything can be made!

-You won’t need to understand 3D software or modeling to create beautiful art in CORE.
-While some aspects are similar, it’s up to you how complex you wish to work.
-You could skip the art-making phase and use the finished props from the **Asset Manifest**, or you could browse through what other creators have shared on **Community Content**.
+You won't need to understand 3D software or modeling to create beautiful art in CORE.
+While some aspects are similar, it's up to you how complex you wish to work.
+You could skip the art-making phase and use the finished props from the **CORE Content** tab, or you could browse through what other creators have shared on **Community Content**.

 ![Carnival](../../img/EditorManual/Art/carneval_screenshot.jpg "image_tooltip"){: .center}